 Little Sammy tugs on dad's shirt, squirming and eyeing the bathroom.

 Show, don’t tell.

-Wrylies, parentheticals, actor direction … there are several ways to refer to the line of text under character’s name, wrapped in parentheses, often indicating action to be paired with the forthcoming dialogue in a traditional screenplay.
+Wrylies, parentheticals, actor direction … there are several ways to refer to the line of text under character's name, wrapped in parentheses, often indicating action or sound effects during screenplay dialogue.
 Many times, these wrylies are necessary, but closely examine your use of them to avoid going overboard.
-Does the action really accompany the speech?
+Does the action really happen during the dialogue?
 Then use a wryly.
-If not, consider writing it as action description.
-Too many wrylies can sour the reading experience.
+If not, consider writing it as action description before the dialogue.
+Too many wrylies can just lead to bad dialogue.

 The parentheses are overkill and make the dialogue hard to digest.
 Instead, try:

-The latter example is much easier to read and implies enough through dialogue, rendering wrylies futile.
+The latter script dialogue example is much easier to read and implies enough through dialogue, rendering wrylies futile.

-Just like that, you can make over a screenplay with a few simple snips.
+Just like that, you can makeover screenplay dialogue with a few simple snips.
 So, watch out words!
-This screenwriter has a rewrite coming for you.
+This screenwriter has a script rewrite coming for you.